iancorbett/Social_Network_App/README.md

 Sources:

 For this project, I did not have any starter code or copy any code from other projects or repositories.
 However, I did receive help from a tutor named Joem.
+I was having as issue with adding friends to users, as well as issues adding reactions to thoughts.
+Additionally, when I would attempt to grab this data using insomnia, it would always return an error.
+Joem helped me to debug this issue, which turned out to be coming from my routes.
+I needed to add two put routes that were previously forgotten, and this solved the issue.
+Additionally, I received help writing a few of the routes shown in insomnia in the walkthrough video.

 Link to walk through of Project: